SmitSheth/Human-Activity-Recognition/README.md

 For the following experiment, very little preprocessing has been done to the dataset.
 The following steps were taken:

-*openpose run on individual frames, for each subject, action and view, outputting 18 joints x and y position keypoints and accuracies per frame
+* Openpose run on individual frames, for each subject, action and view, outputting 18 joints x and y position keypoints and accuracies per frame

-*Output converted into csv format, keeping only x and y positions of each frame, action being performed during frame, and order of frames.
+* Output converted into csv format, keeping only x and y positions of each frame, action being performed during frame, and order of frames.
 This is used to create a database of associated activity class number and corresponding series of joint 2D positions.
 Note:- In cases where  multiple people were detected in each frame, only the first detection was used.

-#Usage
+# Usage
-1. For downloading the model run getModels.sh from command line.
+* For downloading the model run getModels.sh from command line.
-*For training on your own dataset:
+* For training on your own dataset:
-  *Update the dataset path in train.ipynb
+  * Update the dataset path in train.ipynb
   * Run the notebook
-*For testing the model:
+* For testing the model:
-  *Update the openpose model path and action_recogntion model path *Update the filepath of the video to test the model on.
+  * Update the openpose model path and action_recogntion model path
+  * Update the filepath of the video to test the model on.
-  *Update the output video filename
+  * Update the output video filename
-  *Run the notebook.
+  * Run the notebook.

 # References
 *The dataset can be found at http://tele-immersion.citris-uc.org/berkeley_mhad released under the BSD-2 license